jasonatclarkey/bike-rego-calc/README.md

 ## Why does this exist?

-Main stream media love a in the gutter culture war and they're really pushing hard on "drivers" vs "cyclists".
+Main stream media love an in the gutter culture war and they're really pushing hard on "drivers" vs "cyclists".

 I am a pedestrian, driver, and a person on a bicycle.